wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 } ReportShareError;
 ~~~

-Processing a report share begins by first checking if the report has already been aggregated.
+Processing a report share begins by first checking if the report has already
-This is the case if the report was used in a previous aggregate request, and is therefore a replay.
+been aggregated.
+This is the case if the report was used in a previous aggregate
-In this case, the helper marks the report as invalid with the `report-replayed` error.
+request and is therefore a replay.
+In this case, the helper marks the report as
-Note that detecting whether a report has been replayed (i.e., it has been
+invalid with the `report-replayed` error.
+Note that detecting whether a report
-aggregated but not yet collected) requires each aggregator to store the nonces
+has been replayed (i.e., it has been aggregated but not yet collected) requires
-of reports that have been aggregated in uncollected batch intervals.
-So that the
+each aggregator to store the nonces of reports that have been aggregated in
-aggregator does not have to maintain this storage indefinitely, it MAY instead
+uncollected batch intervals.
+So that the aggregator does not have to maintain
-mark the report invalid with `report-dropped` under the conditions prescribed in
+this storage indefinitely, it MAY instead mark the report invalid with `report-dropped`
-{{anti-replay}}.
+under the conditions prescribed in {{anti-replay}}.

 Next, the aggregator attempts to decrypt its input share.
 It starts by looking
 up the HPKE config and corresponding secret key indicated by
 `encrypted_input_share.config_id`.
-If not found, then it MUST fail with error
+If not found, then it marks the report
-`hpke-unknown-config-id`.
-Otherwise, it decrypts the payload with the following
+as invalid with error `hpke-unknown-config-id`.
+Otherwise, it decrypts the
-procedure:
+payload with the following procedure:

 ~~~
 context = SetupBaseR(encrypted_input_share.enc, sk, task_id ||